Miura 5: Testing

-During 2021, in light of the successful drop testing of the first stage, the ESA awarded a new contract to PLD Space to continue with development of the Miura 5.
-During mid 2023, an agreement was signed with CNES for the future maiden launch of the Miura 5 to be conducted at Guiana.
+First launch

-Launch schedule
+As of December 2023, the first test flight of Miura 5 was expected to take place in early 2026.
+The initial model, which was planned to be used for the first two flights, would be entirely expendable.
+It was planned to be superseded by an improved model of Miura 5 with a recoverable first stage, which is intended to perform the planned commercial launches.

-As of December 2023, the first test flight of Miura 5 is expected to take place sometime in early 2026.
-The initial model, which is planned to be used for the first two flights, will be entirely expendable.
-It will be superseded by an improved model of the Miura 5 that uses the recoverable first stage, which is intended to perform the planned commercial launches.
+In April 2026, PLD Space secured a €30 million venture debt loan from the European Investment Bank to finish developing Miura 5.
+In May 2026, the company published first photos of flight hardware for Miura 5's first flight, which was expected to take place later in 2026.